aws-samples/s3-select-phonebook-search/README.md

 1. Using AWS Console, select <b>‘CloudFormation’ </b>from the list of AWS Services.
 2. Select the <b>Stack </b>you created.
 3. Click <b>‘Delete’ </b>action button to delete the stack and all associated resources.
+4. Please make sure to delete your S3 bucket and CloudWatch logs

 ## License